 There are also situations where taxpayers can gift or transfer certain assets to other family members in order to prevent them being seized by the IRS.
 Putting paper assets into safe deposit box with their own tax ID number can often keep them out of reach.
 Taxpayers can also try to show the IRS that an asset being seized has little value.
 But the most effective strategy when dealing with a tax levy is to convince the IRS that the IRS garnishment will directly create a financial hardship that will only make it more difficult to pay the tax.

-I am Dave Rosa.
-For more than a decade it has been my pleasure and duty to provide taxpayers with a comprehensive tax relief consultation.
+The tax professionals at Flat Fee Tax Service provide valuable IRS tax debt help at a very affordable fee.
+Our teams are located in San Diego, CA and Clearwater, Fl.
+For more than a decade it has been our pleasure and duty to provide taxpayers with a comprehensive tax relief consultation.
 Our conversation will only take 20 to 30 minutes.
 This will be well worth your time.

 The Bottom Line – The IRS has enormous power to issue tax liens and/or a tax levy against taxpayers who refuse or neglect to pay their tax debt.
 Taxpayers have rights during these proceedings.
 There are many strategies that can be used to try to prevent or delay the IRS from seizing personal as well as business assets.
 For more information, give our tax professionals a call.

 FLAT FEE TAX SERVICE – FLAT FEE TAX RELIEF 1-866-747-7435

 California Franchise Tax Board (FTB) Bank Levy – How To Release And Resolve